OfficeDev/office-js-docs-pr/docs/quickstarts/project-quickstart.md

 [!include[Yeoman generator prerequisites](../includes/quickstart-yo-prerequisites.md)]

-- Project 2016 or later for Windows
+- Project 2016 or later on Windows

 ## Create the add-in